AnkushRoy-code/SplitWave/JOURNAL.md

 I am done with the README and there's nothing more I think that I need to do now.
 I hope this time finally the SplitWave is done.

+Just got to know that I will have to journal the making process too irl!
+I mean I take that as a win for me!!!
+I really liked journalling this entire project till now!!!
+So that just means I'll be here for more time :)

 **Total Time Taken: 3Hrs**